josegonzalez/cakephp-trimmable/README.markdown

-Trim Behavior neatly turns the current resource into a trim, tinyurl, or agd url
+Trimmable Behavior neatly turns the current resource into a trim, tinyurl, or agd url

 ## Background
 On a recent project, I needed to quickly tweet some information whenever I updated a post.
 The tweet required a link to the post as well, and thusly the idea for this behavior was born.